Career Paths to Pursue When Traveling Is Life

-A similar profession, which I suspect is on the rise, is gym instructor.
-In Koh Lanta, Thailand, where we are currently operating from, a Swedish lady called Amalie Junholt arranges training on the beach every morning (except Sundays).
+A similar profession, which I suspect is on the rise globally, is gym instructor.
+In Koh Lanta, Thailand, where I am currently operating from, a Swedish lady called Amalie Junholt arranges training on the beach every morning (except Sundays).
 What a great way to make a living!

 More of a wishful thinking than an actual career tip, but sometimes I can see myself as a football scout, only if I would have studied Law instead of Journalism.
-There aren’t many jobs cooler than traveling to the corners of the world to find talented football players.
+I can’t imagine there aren’t many jobs cooler than traveling to the corners of the world to find talented football players.
 While many agents are indeed lawyers, being a lawyer is not mandatory.
-If it sounds interesting, I suggest you check out this book – it seems kosher.
+If it sounds interesting I suggest you check out this book – it seems kosher.

 In 10 years of All-in Translations, we have worked with a lot of people displaying the skills mentioned in this piece.
 “Flexibility” is one of the most important words in our company ethos.
 Flexibility, open-mindedness and mutual respect.
 We are always looking for talented people, so if you think you have what it takes, send an email to email@example.com.
 Also, you can see our job openings here.

 Get in touch with All-in Translations to boost your international footprint.
 More than 200 gaming companies worldwide have chosen our solutions to give their businesses a competitive edge.